-Why?
-Finding my yoga home took years of seeking.
+My perfect yoga home took years of seeking.
 I sampled different yogas as one might lovers, trying various asanas, philosophies, teachers, wearing it even if it didn’t fit or was un-fulfilling.
 When I found Jivamukti, everything fell into place.
 It offered me everything I sought in a workout high mixed with a rich spiritual practice of body work, meditation, spiritual lessons and kirtan chanting.
+It was the next best thing to studying yoga in India.
 Yoga technique was the base of the ladder to becoming an enlightened yogi and each class opened illumined discoveries about where my body led me on this journey.

 If yoga was my prayer; Jivamukti was my church…my guru.
 I did not want to leave it.

-But then I heard about a yoga weekend retreat in Muju (a ski capital in Korea) and felt a strange lift of hope.
+But then I heard about a yoga camp in Muju (a ski capital in Korea), I felt a strange lift of hope.

 It was a yogatastic weekend at the Ayurveda Yoga Camp at the Muju Farm Life Center

 The heart can have many loves, but learning to love again after you’ve found a great love, isn’t easy.
-Last weekend, Daegu’s Ayurveda Yoga Academy (Facebook site) held a yoga retreat in Muju.
-Some friends I knew were attending.
+Some Daegu expat friends, studying for their yoga teacher training at Daegu’s Ayurveda Yoga Academy were excitedly attending the camp.
+I was curious.
 The theme of the camp was “Eat Pray Love“.

-It wasn’t what I expected and maybe this is a good thing.
+Ayurveda Yoga Camp Muju wasn’t what I expected which was a good thing.

 Drawing an international crowd from Korea to U.S., Canada and the U.K., the camp was conducted simultaneously in English and Korean.

-A yoga practice isn’t only about perfecting a bunch of sun salutations and downward dogs.
+A yoga practice isn’t about perfecting a bunch of sun salutations and downward dogs.

-The camp wasn’t just focused on the physical body and yoga; nor was it a “guru”.
-I was an aid to help yoga lovers awaken their own inner guru.
+The camp wasn’t just focused on the physical body and yoga.
+Instead, the camp served to awaken your inner guru.

-Drawing from Acro Yoga, Ashtanga and meditation classes, ranging from Vipassana, Kundalini- Osho, a forest walking meditation, drawing and dance; the program served up surprising one–hour experiential samplers aimed to inspire us to basic yogic tools and creative self-expression.
+Drawing from Acro Yoga, Ashtanga and meditation classes, ranging from Vipassana, drawing and dance; the program served up surprising one–hour experiential samplers aimed to inspire us to basic yogic tools and creative self-expression.
 There was even a class on how to use a neti!